hzeller/timg/man/timg.1.md

     the opposite of **-V**.

 **-\-title=[format-string]**
-:    Print filename as title above each image.
-By default, this is just the
+:    Print title above each image.
+It is possible to customize the
-     filename (`%f`), but it is possible to customize the title by giving a format string.
-In this string, the following format specifiers are expanded
+     title by giving a format string.
+In this string, the following format specifiers are expanded:

        * `%f` = full filename
        * `%b` = basename (filename without path)